PRECIOUS-Gold falls to 1-month low as dollar soars

 * Specs trim net short positions in gold in week to Nov.
 6

-* Dollar index hits over 16-month peak (Recasts, updates prices and adds quotes)
+* Dollar index hits over 16-month peak

 By Sumita Layek